minus199/install-opencv/README.md

  ╚██████╔╝██║     ███████╗██║ ╚████║╚██████╗ ╚████╔╝
   ╚═════╝ ╚═╝     ╚══════╝╚═╝  ╚═══╝ ╚═════╝  ╚═══╝
   ```
-The best way to install OpenCV is from source since there are multiple ways
-to compile it (using GPU optimizations for instance).
-In order to automate this
-process I've put together scripts that install the necessary prerequisites
-and build OpenCV with C++, Java and Python bindings.
-I also included example
-source, so you can test the installation.
-Some of the examples will show you
-optimization techniques using motion detection and ROI.
+The best way to install OpenCV is from source since there are multiple ways to compile it (using GPU optimizations for instance).
+In order to automate this process I've put together scripts that install the necessary prerequisites and build OpenCV with C++, Java and Python bindings.
+I also included example source, so you can test the installation.
+Some of the examples will show you optimization techniques using motion detection and ROI.

 I no longer build ffmpeg from source.
-Instead I rely on libav, so the install
-process is faster now.
-Both Python and Java work with VideoWriter using X264
+Instead I rely on libav, so the install process is faster now.
+Both Python and Java work with VideoWriter using X264 as well.
+I also no longer include the version number in the path.
+If you have an older version of the scripts (uses 3.1.0) you need to uninstall OpenCV manually by:
-as well.
+* `cd opencv-3.1.0/build`
+* `sudo make uninstall`
+* `cd`
+* `sudo rm -rf opencv-3.1.0`

 * [Platforms Supported](#platforms-supported)
 * [OpenCV versions](#opencv-versions)